mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```

 ```
-Armament is typical of small patrol craft, with a pair of 25 millimetres light autocannon in a dual mount forward and a quad-mounted light anti- air missile launcher aft.
+Armament is typical of small patrol craft, with a pair of 25 millimeters light autocannon in a dual mount forward and a quad-mounted light anti- air missile launcher aft.
 Both are remotely controlled from the craft’s tiny bridge.
 Each of the open bridge wings mounts a general-purpose